By Chris Burn

 Castle Craig offers a long-established Gambling Addiction programme and we have treated people for all forms of day trading and spread betting addictions.

-Our treatment combines the Twelve Step recovery programme of personal change through self discovery, honest recognition of the problem and the need for help.
+Our treatment combines the Twelve Step recovery programme of personal change through self-discovery, honest recognition of the problem and the need for help.

-Patients take personal responsibility for their recovery and share their experience in therapy groups and individual counselling sessions.
+Patients take personal responsibility for their recovery and share their experiences in therapy groups and individual counselling sessions.
 In addition, Cognitive Behavioural Therapy (CBT) is used whereby patients face reality and learn practical measures to effect changes and learn new habits.

 Further insight into our cryptocurrency addiction treatment programme can be gained from our Cryptocurrency Addiction section